blitzard7/MasterDetailPageDemo/README.md

              ....
 </MasterDetailPage>
 ```
-Following you need to create a new ContentPage for the detail page of your application.
+Next you need to create a new ContentPage which will be your detail page.
-This page contains the details of each menu item. <br />
+A detail page presents details about items on the master page. <br />
 An example of a detail page:
 ``` xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"